While many of us are intrigued by the potential safety effects self-driving cars could bring to American society, not everyone is excited.

 For one thing, what will an insurance policy for a self-driving vehicle look like?
 Will the driver or the manufacturer be responsible for a wreck?
 More importantly, if automated vehicles cause crashes to plummet 80 percent over time, as insurer KPMG predicts, that will probably cause the price of auto insurance to drop sharply as well.

 From the public’s perspective, self-driving cars could virtually eliminate a major safety hazard.
-More than 90 percent of crashes in the U.S. are due to driver error, according to the Times.
-If this technology eventually replaces all the traditional autos, things like impaired driving, distracted driving and road rage will vanish.
+More than 90 percent of crashes in the U.S. are due to distracted driver error, according to the Times.
+If this technology eventually replaces all the traditional autos, things like impaired driving and road rage will vanish.

 Until then, a bad driver could still hit you and cause you serious harm.
-If this has already happened to you, a car accident defense attorney Los Angeles can help you get the compensation you deserve.
+If this has already happened to you, a car accident defense attorney in Los Angeles can help you get the compensation you deserve.